icerpc/icerpc-docs/pages/getting-started/index.md

 ---

-Remote procedure call (RPC) is a fundamental paradigm for networked applications: a client sends a request to a server over a network connection, the server processes this request and sends back a response to the client over the same connection.
+Remote procedure call (RPC) is a fundamental paradigm for networked applications: a client sends a request to a server over a network connection, the server processes this request and then sends back a response to the client over the same connection.

 ![RPC-diagram](diagrams/rpc.svg)